Starting a Farm

-This agency was created in 2001 and is a single paying agency for most of the Common Agricultural Policy Schemes in England as well as recording freehold and leasehold properties where the lease has been approved for at least seven years.
+Starting a Farm – This agency was created in 2001 and is a single-paying agency for most of the Common Agricultural Policy Schemes in England as well as recording freehold and leasehold properties where the lease has been approved for at least seven years.

-If you own land which you carry out agricultural activities on with the Rural Payments Agency then it must be registered.
+Starting a Farm – If you own land on which you carry out agricultural activities on with the Rural Payments Agency then it must be registered.
 So if you do not register your land with the Rural Land Register you will not be able to make a claim for the Single Payment Scheme, Environmental Stewardship Schemes or the Woodland Grant Scheme.

 The Land Registry

 The Land Registry, established in 1862, was produced to record interests in registered land in England and Wales and reports to the Ministry of Justice.
 It is now an executive agency and is officially referred to as Her Majesty’s Land Registry which it is known under The Land Registration Act of 2002.